dtranWoix1/LinuxBasic/README.md

 # Ubuntu 22.04 with Virtual Machine 7.0.10

-# Creating a bash scripts
+# Creating a bash scripts.
+Run this on a terminal
 daniel@daniel-VirtualBox:~$ which bash
 /usr/bin/bash

-# then add the #! before that, so it will become:
+after getting the path.
+Copy that then add the #! before that, so it will become:
 #!/usr/bin/bash

 Type the scripts below